Mechanized minds: AI's hidden impact on human thought - Big Think

 Thus, Possibles are ontologically real (another way of saying real), and at the same time they don't obey Aristotle's Law of the Excluded Middle: 'A' or 'Not A' -- and there's nothing in the middle or 'A' and 'Not A' either.
 So in the double slit experiment 'the photon possibly does pass through the left slit and simultaneously possibly does not pass through the left slit; AND phone does pass through the right slit and simultaneously does not pass through the right slit.'

-George Ellis and Tony Rothmam came up with interesting new ideas which restore the view that 'now' is special and free will exists.
-They called it the Crystallising Block Universe: the future of the current moment is a cloud of probabilities and is determined by the laws of Quantum Mechanics; the past of the current moment is fixed and stored as a set of information resembling a hologram, and what we call the present is the boundary between these two regiments, where indeterminacy of the future is crystallising into the certainly of the past.
+George Ellis and Tony Rothman came up with interesting new ideas that restore the view that 'now' is special and free will exists.
+They called it the Crystallising Block Universe: the future of the current moment is a cloud of probabilities and is determined by the laws of quantum mechanics; the past, is fixed and stored as a set of information resembling a hologram, and what we call the present is the boundary between these two regiments, where the indeterminacy of the future is crystallising into the certainty of the past.

-(Thus, instead of the infinite divergence of the many world interpretation, we have a convergence of all possible states into a single frozen state.
-Note also that in this case time flows from the future to the past: the Possible turns into the Actual.)
+Thus, instead of the (may be infinite) divergence of the many-world interpretation, we have a convergence of all possible states into a single frozen state.
+Note also that, in this case, time flows from the future to the past: the Possible turns into the Actual.

 Waugh's model***

-Waugh's model implies the existence of two different frames of reference/viewpoints: the centre of the universe viewpoint, and the viewpoint of humans from an awkward position in the universe.
-Relativity is our viewpoint, while Quantum Mechanics is Nature's viewpoint from the centre of the universe.
-The universe, and time in particular, is perceived differently from each viewpoint, and it's precisely this which allows the reconciliation between General Relativity and Quantum Mechanics.
-From the centre of the universe viewpoint, simultaneity is absolute, and there's indeed absolute universal time (as demanded by Quantum Mechanics) because the time passed since the Big Bang is simply a function of the radius of the universe.
-From our viewpoint, locality is absolute, and the velocity c is the upper limit and remains constant for every observer.
+Waugh's model implies the existence of two different frames of reference/viewpoints: the centre of the Universe viewpoint and the viewpoint of humans from an awkward position in the Universe.
+Relativity is our viewpoint, while quantum mechanics is nature's viewpoint from the centre of the Universe.
+The Universe, and time in particular, is perceived differently from each viewpoint, and it's precisely this that allows the reconciliation between general relativity and quantum mechanics.
+From the centre of the Universe viewpoint, simultaneity is absolute, and there's indeed absolute universal time (as demanded by quantum mechanics) because the time passed since the Big Bang is simply a function of the radius of the Universe.
+From our viewpoint, locality is absolute, i.e., the velocity c is the upper limit and remains constant for every observer.

-Living beings tend to manipulate each other, establish hierarchies -- sexual intercourse, for example, is just a type of manipulation -- and all this happens at a very archaic level.
-What we call telepathy, at least at emotional level, does exist.
-Some people are quite aware of this, others, not so -- perhaps because they're too much entangled.
+Living beings tend to manipulate each other, establishing hierarchies — sexual intercourse, for example, is just a type of manipulation —and all this happens at a very archaic level.
+What we call telepathy, at least at an emotional level, does exist.
+Some people are quite aware of this; others, not so much — perhaps because they're too much entangled, whereas the phenomenon in question is, I guess, a type of entanglement.

 To be continued.